 S&P/TSX composite down in early trading, U.S. stock markets mixed

-A sign board in Toronto displays the TSX close on Monday March 16, 2020.
-THE CANADIAN PRESS/Frank Gunn
+Bay Street in Canada's financial district is shown in Toronto on Wednesday, March 18, 2020.
+THE CANADIAN PRESS/Nathan Denette

-TORONTO -- Canada's main stock index ticked lower in early trading, weighed down by losses in the financial and industrial sectors, while U.S. stock markets were mixed.
+TORONTO -- Canada's main stock index was down in early trading as the materials and financial sectors fell, while U.S. stock markets were mixed.

-The September crude contract was down 16 cents at US$42.51 per barrel and the September natural gas contract was up less than a penny at US$2.15 per mmBTU.
+The September crude contract was down 16 cents at US$42.08 per barrel and the September natural gas contract was up nearly eight cents at US$2.26 per mmBTU.

-The December gold contract was down US$2.30 at US$1,946.70 an ounce and the September copper contract was down nearly six cents at US$2.84 a pound.
+The December gold contract was down US$8.40 at US$1,962.00 an ounce and the September copper contract was up nearly a nickel at US$2.86 a pound.